wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

                                     dogs" (caseless).
 Use "--match-filter -" to
                                     interactively ask whether to download each
                                     video
-    --no-match-filter               Do not use any --match-filter (default) --break-match-filters FILTER    Same as "--match-filters" but stops the download process when a video is rejected --no-break-match-filters        Do not use any --break-match-filters (default)
+    --no-match-filters              Do not use any --match-filter (default) --break-match-filters FILTER    Same as "--match-filters" but stops the download process when a video is rejected --no-break-match-filters        Do not use any --break-match-filters (default)